Council of Rome (382): Decree

 Jerome mentioned the synod twice, but only in passing.

-The Oxford Dictionary of the Christian Church, states:
+The Oxford Dictionary of the Christian Church states:

-The Oxford Dictionary of the Christian Church also notes that "according to E. von Dobschütz, the Gelasian Decree is not a Papal work at all, but a private compilation which was composed in Italy (but not at Rome) in the early 6th cent.
-Other scholars, while accepting this date, think it originated in Gaul."
+The Oxford Dictionary of the Christian Church also notes that "according to E. von Dobschütz, the Gelasian Decree is not a Papal work at all, but a private compilation which was composed in Italy (but not at Rome) in the early 6th century.
+Other scholars, while accepting this date, think it originated in Gaul".

 Catholic apologist and historian William Jurgens writes: